cratejoy/redux-live-undo/README.md

 interface with admittedly less options but more flexibility.
 Most importantly, redux-undoable has the concept of "history checkpoints" that allow you to dispatch actions without making every change to the state a step in the undo history.

-For example, this allows you live updating of UI state (such as in a text input) with creating an undo step for every single keypress.
+For example, this allows you live updating of UI state (such as in a text input) without creating an undo step for every single keypress.

 redux-undoable also allows you to track entire sections of your application state as a single history so undo/redo